cerotyki/dpdk-nicmem-diff/dpdk-stable-20.11.8/doc/guides/nics/mlx5.rst

   - The input buffer, providing the removal size, is not validated.
   - The buffer size must match the length of the headers to be removed.

-- ICMP(code/type/identifier/sequence number) / ICMP6(code/type) matching, IP-in-IP and MPLS flow matching are all
-  mutually exclusive features which cannot be supported together (see :ref:`mlx5_firmware_config`).
+- ICMP/ICMP6 code/type matching, IP-in-IP and MPLS flow matching are all mutually exclusive features which cannot be supported together (see :ref:`mlx5_firmware_config`).